ConceptLab: Creative Concept Generation using VLM-Guided Diffusion Prior Constraints: Related Works

-\paragraph{\textbf{Diffusion Prior.}} A \textit{Diffusion Prior} model, introduced in Ramesh~\etal~\cite{ramesh2022hierarchical}, is tasked with mapping an input text embedding to its corresponding image embedding in CLIP's~\cite{radford2021learning} latent space.
+\paragraph{Diffusion Prior.} A \textit{Diffusion Prior} model, introduced in \citet{ramesh2022hierarchical}, is tasked with mapping an input text embedding to its corresponding image embedding in CLIP's~\cite{radford2021learning} latent space.
 A decoder is then trained to generate a corresponding image, conditioned on the CLIP image embedding.
-In Ramesh~\etal~\cite{ramesh2022hierarchical} the authors demonstrate that applying the Diffusion Prior and conditioning over the resulting image embeddings attains improved diversity while enabling image variations, interpolations, and editing.
-Several works have adopted the use of a Diffusion Prior for text-guided video synthesis~\cite{singer2023makeavideo,esser2023structure} and 3D generation and texturing~\cite{xu2023dream3d,mohammad2022clip}.
+In \citet{ramesh2022hierarchical} the authors demonstrate that applying a Prior and conditioning over the resulting image embeddings attains improved diversity while enabling image variations and interpolations.
+Several works have adopted the use of a Prior for text-guided video synthesis~\cite{singer2023makeavideo,esser2023structure} and 3D generation and texturing~\cite{xu2023dream3d,mohammad2022clip}.
 The use of Diffusion Prior for text-guided synthesis is further analyzed in~\cite{aggarwal2023controlled,zhou2023shifted}.

-\paragraph{\textbf{Personalization.}} In the task of personalization~\cite{cohen2022my,gal2023image}, we aim to inject new user-specific concepts into a pretrained generative model.
+\paragraph{Personalization.} In the task of personalization~\cite{cohen2022my,gal2023image}, we aim to inject new user-specific concepts into a pretrained generative model.
 In the context of text-guided synthesis, doing so should allow for the generation of novel images depicting the target subject or artistic style using an input text prompt.
 To teach the generative model new concepts, current personalization techniques either optimize a set of text embeddings~\cite{gal2023image,voynov2023p,alaluf2023neural}, fine-tune the denoising network~\cite{ruiz2022dreambooth,kumari2022customdiffusion,tewel2023keylocked}, or train an encoder to map a concept to its textual representation~\cite{gal2023encoderbased,shi2023instantbooth,wei2023elite}.
 Deviating from existing personalization literature, we do not aim to teach the generative model a new subject or concept.
-Instead, we focus on the task of \textit{Creative Generation} and generate new concepts which can be placed in novel scenes, see~\Cref{fig:detailed_teaser}.
+Instead, we focus on the task of \textit{Creative Generation} and generate novel concepts, see~\Cref{fig:detailed_teaser}.